 If you are able to offer a ride to people who are unable to drive themselves, there are two seperate opportunities depending on when you are available to drive.

 - On Sunday mornings, we need drivers to transport the adult members of our Friendship class to and from Worship.
-If you can help on Sunday mornings, contact Barb Jones at firstname.lastname@example.org.
+If you can help on Sunday mornings, contact David Jordan-Haas at david.jordan-haas(at)viennapres.org or Charles Geschiere at charles.geschiere(at)viennapres.org.

 - If you are able to volunteer during the week, local seniors often need a ride to the store or to a doctor's appointment.
-This local volunteer opportunity is coordinated through Committee for Helping Others (CHO) by Joe Teresa.
-Joe can be reached at (703) 937-3940 or email@example.com.
+This local volunteer opportunity is coordinated through Committee for Helping Others (CHO) by Jane Moseley.
+Jane can be reached at email@example.com.